etiennestuder/gradle-jooq-plugin/README.md

 # Migration

+## Migrating from jOOQ plugin 7.x to 8.x

+When migrating your build from jOOQ plugin 7.x to 8.x, follow these steps:

+- Ensure you run the Gradle build with at least JDK 17

 ## Migrating from jOOQ plugin 6.x to 7.x

 When migrating your build from jOOQ plugin 6.x to 7.x, follow these steps: